project-chip/connectedhomeip/docs/guides/darwin.md

 1. Download the
    [profile](https://developer.apple.com/services-account/download?path=/iOS/iOS_Logs/EnableMatter.mobileconfig)
-   and install it on the the HomePod running tvOS 15.6 or greater.
 2. Email the profile to an account that is configured on your device running iOS/iPadOS 15.6 (or greater)
 3. Selecting the profile in Mail on your iOS/iPadOS 15.6 (or greater) device